Intended Learning Outcomes

 - describe the pathophysiology, diagnosis, signs and symptoms of Chronic Obstructive Pulmonary Disease (COPD)

-- explain mainstream medical management of COPD
+- explain mainstream medical management

 - conduct an appropriate physiotherapy assessment using the ICF framework